Richmond Hill, Queens: Points of interest

+The southeast corner of 86th Avenue and 111th Street in Richmond Hill is designated Felix Cuervo Corner.
+Cuervo was an elevator operator who campaigned for elevator safety and other maintenance issues in high rise buildings.

 Police and crime

 Kew Gardens, Richmond Hill, and Woodhaven are patrolled by the 102nd Precinct of the NYPD, located at 87–34 118th Street.
 The 102nd Precinct ranked 22nd safest out of 69 patrol areas for per-capita crime in 2010.
 As of 2018, with a non-fatal assault rate of 43 per 100,000 people, Richmond Hill and Kew Gardens's rate of violent crimes per capita is less than that of the city as a whole.
 The incarceration rate of 345 per 100,000 people is lower than that of the city as a whole.

 The 102nd Precinct has a lower crime rate than in the 1990s, with crimes across all categories having decreased by 90.2% between 1990 and 2018.
 The precinct reported 2 murders, 24 rapes, 101 robberies, 184 felony assaults, 104 burglaries, 285 grand larcenies, and 99 grand larcenies auto in 2018.

 Fire safety

 Richmond Hill contains three New York City Fire Department (FDNY) fire stations: